kostiask/Mako2/README.md

 ```bash
 node index.js
 ```
-12. Go to dapp directory in a new terminal window:
+12. In the new terminal window, go from the main directory to the [dapp](https://github.com/kostiask/Mako2/tree/master/dapp) directory
 ```bash
 cd dapp
 ```